 WIC stands for Women, Infants and Children.
 We promote the growth of strong families and healthy lifestyles through breastfeeding support, nutrition education, food assistance, and referrals.
 We empower Women, Infants, and Children with compassionate care.
 The WIC Program is a nutrition program that provides nutrition education, breastfeeding support, healthy food and other services free of charge to Colorado families who qualify.
-Learn more by watching a quick Welcome to WIC Video in English or Spanish.

 This program has been successful in improving the health of participants and reducing health care costs.